gnachman/iTerm2/api/library/python/iterm2/docs/tutorial/index.rst

 .. image:: new_script_simple_or_daemon.png

-Select *Simple*, since our example script will just create a window and then exit.
+Select *Simple*, since the tutorial's example script will just create a window and then exit.

 Next, a save panel opens.
 Give your script a name, and it will be opened in your editor.

 The script will be filled with a working example.